IPS-Eye-White

 Introduction: What Was The Sin of The Builders of The Tower of Babel?

-For example, it is very unlikely that these people literally wanted the tower to reach heaven, which they had to know was an impossibility.
-Half an ounce of common sense would have told them that they could not reach even the first heaven, which the Jews considered the area above us where clouds float (God was said to be much higher... in "the heaven of the heavens" or "the highest heaven" ).
-See The Word "Heaven" in The Bible on THIS Page
+In the first place, half an ounce of common sense would have told the builders that they would not have been able to even get to the first heaven which the Jews considered the area above us where clouds float (God was said to be much higher... in "the heaven of the heavens" or "the highest heaven" ).

-Additionally, while the builder's expressed wish to make a name for themselves may have been somewhat prideful, one can hardly be seen as a sin big enough to cause God to come down to earth to 'see what they were up to'.
-Nor was it a problem large enough to warrant what the Lord's subsequent actions, and certainly does not it fit the Lord's comment on the situation (More about this in a bit).
+Additionally, although the builder's expressed wish to make a name for themselves may have been somewhat prideful, one can hardly be seen as a sin big enough to cause God to come down to earth to 'see what they were up to'.
+Nor was it a problem large enough to warrant what the Lord's subsequent actions and certainly does not it fit the Lord's comment on the situation (More about this in a bit).

 A Blessing Not a Command

-In any case these words were a repetition of what God said to Adam and Eve in Genesis 1:28, and those two certainly showed no inclination to leave the garden.
-Common sense should tell us that if the encounter with the serpent had not happened, Adam and Eve's descendants would eventually have spilled out into the rest of the world.
+In any case these words were a repetition of what God said to Adam and Eve in Genesis 1:28 and those two certainly showed no inclination to leave the garden.
+Common sense should tell us that if the encounter with the serpent had not happened Adam and Eve's descendants would eventually have spilled out into the rest of the world.
 No one was on any particular time table.

-Similarly, regardless of how big the city was that they built on the plains of Shinar, some stragglers would eventually have moved elsewhere, and they would have been on their way to 'filling the earth'.
+Similarly, regardless of how big the city was that they built on the plains of Shinar, some stragglers would eventually have moved elsewhere and they would have been on their way to 'filling the earth'.
 Few people are nomads... they settle down, they grow things, they eat their crops and drink their wine.
 In other words, they enjoy their lives.
 In time as their families begin to get larger, the younger people settle in other places and the pattern is repeated all over again.

 Besides which, if you want to take Genesis 9:1 as a command, then the "Be fruitful and multiply" part was too.
 But I hardly think that was to be taken as a command to produce as many children as possible in as short a time period as possible.
 Much to the contrary, if we actually read the text, it becomes clear that this was part of a blessing... the bestowal of a divine gift.